donnachaforde/donnachaforde.github.io/blogs+posts/software-engineering/endpoint-protection/README.md

-## Internal  Components
+### Internal  Components
-There are internal technology components to antivirus solutions that have evolved over time as well.
+The following is a glossary of notable internal technologies that make modern day endpoint protection  possible.

 | Technology | Description |
 | ---------- | ----------- |